MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.Network/Get-AzNetworkWatcherSecurityGroupView.md

 ## SYNOPSIS
 View the configured and effective network security group rules applied on a VM.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/get-aznetworkwatchersecuritygroupview) for up-to-date information.

 ## SYNTAX

 ### SetByResource (Default)